woocart/localizations/UK/products-cosmetics.md

 Price: 24.99

 Ever wish your fave eyeshadows came in every finish imaginable?
 Live the dream with the Ultimate Multi-Finish Shadow Palette in your kit.
-Available in four tone-inspired color combinations, these pro-level palettes are packed with 12 high-performance eyeshadows and pressed pigments.
+Available in four tone-inspired colour combinations, these pro-level palettes are packed with 12 high-performance eyeshadows and pressed pigments.
 Each new set features a hand-picked selection of four vibrant shades in three mesmerizing finishes-from matte, to shimmer and sparkly metallic.

 - Shade tones: Warm Neutrals
 - 12 Shades